China didn’t warn public of likely pandemic for 6 key days

 Wuhan’s case count began to climb immediately – four on Jan.
 17, then 17 the next day and 136 the day after.
 Across the country, dozens of cases began to surface, in some cases among patients who were infected earlier but had not yet been tested.
 In Zhejiang, for example, a man hospitalized on Jan.
 4 was only isolated on Jan.
 17 and confirmed positive on Jan.
 21. In Shenzhen, the patients Yuen discovered on Jan.
 12 were finally recorded as confirmed cases on Jan.
 19.

-The elite Peking Union Medical College Hospital held an emergency meeting on Jan.
+The Wuhan Union Hospital, one of the city’s best, held an emergency meeting on Jan.
 18, instructing staff to adopt stringent isolation – still before Xi’s public warning.
 A health expert told AP that on Jan.
 19, she toured a hospital built after the SARS outbreak, where medical workers had furiously prepared an entire building with hundreds of beds for pneumonia patients.

 “Everybody in the country in the infectious disease field knew something was going on,” she said, declining to be named to avoid disrupting sensitive government consultations.
 “They were anticipating it.”